Skip to main content

 Metal foundry

-This section refers to foundry operations carried out in conjunction with iron and steel and non-ferrous metal processes which are prescribed for local air pollution control.
+Foundry operations carried out in conjunction with iron and steel and non-ferrous metal processes which are prescribed for local air pollution control.
 These include mould and core making, casting processes (including die casting), knock out, quenching, shot blasting, metal removal (for example, grinding, fettling, and arc air), degreasing, polishing and finishing (including oxy cutting).
-In addition the note relates to foundry sand reclamation operations.
-It also covers the heat treatment of castings.

 Mineral Drying